-On hearing the expression 'the square root of four [pause] times four', articulated with a slight pause, he immediately wrote down the expression $\sqrt{4} \times 4$ , square-rooted the four first to get 2, then he performed $2 \times 4$ to get 8.
+The expressions were spoken by the interviewer in different articulations.
+When the expression was spoken with a pause, Eric separated out the parts before and after the pause, as illustrated in Excerpt 2.
+On hearing the expression "the square root of four [pause] times four", articulated with a slight pause, he immediately wrote down the expression $\sqrt{4} \times 4$, square-rooted the four first to get 2, then he performed 2×4 to get 8.

-When the interviewer then asked for 'the square root of [pause] four times four', he calculated 'four times four' first and then square rooted the product to get the result, 2.
-On this occasion he performed the process in his head without writing the calculation down.
+When the interviewer then asked for "the square root of [pause] four times four", he calculated four times four first and then square-rooted the product to get the result, 4.
+On this occasion, he performed the process in his head without writing the calculation down.

 Eric processed both interpretations instinctively and fluently.
-Looking more closely at the evidence, he sees the sub-expression $\sqrt{4}$ , in the expression $\sqrt{4} \times 4$ as a process, saying 'I will square root the four first', and then evaluates it as the value '2'.
+Looking more closely at the evidence, he sees the sub-expression $\sqrt{4}$ of the expression $\sqrt{4} \times 4$ as a process, saying "I will square root the four first", and then evaluates it as the value "2".
 This exhibits the notion of procept (Gray and Tall, 1994) in which a symbol can be interpreted flexibly either as a process (an operation) or as a concept (a mental object).
 Eric was able to switch fluently between a process and a concept as if they are two different ways of thinking of the same thing.